Highpoint2000/webserver-scanner/README.md

 - New layout for HTML logfile with search/sort Options, Toggle Button for auto refresh and dark mode
 - Time display corrected for local time
 - Scan step size implemented for OIRT band
-- Default selection 87.5-108 MHz if no limits are set
+- Default selection 87.5-108 MHz if no limits are set (caused problems in previous versions!)

 ## Installation notes: